How it works

 - If any of these points are relevant to you, we can refuse your transfer and you can lose out financially

-Before you transfer, it's worth finding out if you'll be charged an exit fee by your current provider.
+Before you transfer, it's worth finding out if you'll be charged an exit fee or any with-profits funds would have a market value reduction imposed by your current provider.
 If you're in poor health, you could face inheritance tax implications.
 You should speak to a financial adviser before transferring if you're not sure about this, or any other parts of the transfer process.
 It's important to remember there's no guarantee you'll be better off by transferring.

 We won’t charge you for transferring into the Aviva Pension with the online investment service.

-We charge an annual fee for administering your pension, which is calculated daily and paid monthly from your cash account.
+We take a charge for administering your pension, which is calculated daily and paid monthly from your cash account.

 The cash account is where your money is held until you allocate it to investment funds.
 We pay interest on money held in the cash account at our variable rate.
 If the variable interest rate is less than what we charge for managing your pension, the amount in the cash account will go down.